About The Ship

 The Navy League's sole purpose is to fund what the Government does not.
 All contributions will enhance the quality of life for all those who will serve aboard the USS John F. Kennedy (CVN 79).

-Donate Now & Become a Part of United States Navy History
+Become a Part of United States Navy History

-Contributions in any amount is welcomed.
-Your generosity will be recognized on the donor page of this site as well as in our commissioning publication distributed on the pier for all guest attending the commissioning ceremony.
+Contributions in any amount are welcomed.
+Your generosity will be recognized on the donor page of this site as well as in our commissioning publication, given to all guests attending the commissioning ceremony.